João Donato: Career

 Donato became arranger and pianist for the band Garotos da Lua and was joined by João Gilberto.
 After moving to São Paulo, he played in the Luís César Orchestra and the band Os Copacabanas.
 In 1956 he recorded an album for Odeon that was produced by Antonio Carlos Jobim.
 Donato wrote "Minha Saudade" with Gilberto, and it became a hit.
 In an interview during the 1970s, Gilberto said Donato inspired the creation of bossa nova.
+His other most well known composition is "Amazonas" written by João in collaboration with Lysias Enio.
+It was first released by Nara Leão featuring João Donato in 1977.
+Other well-known compositions include "Lugar Comum", "Simples Carinho", "Até Quem Sabe" and "Nasci Para Bailar".
+"Simples Carinho" was written by Donato in collaboration with Abel Silva and recorded by artists including Simone, Gal Costa, and Angela Ro Ro who made it the title of her album of the same name, among others.
+Gal Costa's interpretation of "Simples Carinho" appears in the soap opera "Final Feliz".

+A little known fact is that João played trombone and recorded on the instrument with the bands of legendary Latin bandleaders: pianist Eddie Palmieri (La Perfecta c.
+1962) and master timbalero Tito Puente and his big band (Bossa Nova by Tito Puente c.
+1962, Vaya Puente c.
+1962).

 Jobs at nightclubs decreased when customers said they couldn't dance to his music.
 Musicians, too, found the music difficult to learn.
-Unable to find work in his home country, he left Brazil after his friend Nanai, a former member of Os Namorados, offered him a job in the U.S. During the next decade, he recorded with Mongo Santamaria, Tito Puente, Astrud Gilberto, Bud Shank, and Cal Tjader.
-His hits included "A Rã," and "Caranguejo", both recorded by Sergio Mendes.
+Unable to find work in his home country, he left Brazil after his friend Nanai, a former member of Os Namorados, offered him a job in the U.S. During the next decade, he recorded with Mongo Santamaria as a pianist, Tito Puente as a trombonist, Eddie Palmieri as a trombonist, Astrud Gilberto, Bud Shank, and Cal Tjader.
+His hits included "A Rã" and "Caranguejo", both recorded by Sergio Mendes and the aforementioned "Amazonas" which was also recorded by Tjader, and a new big band version by the Bobby Sanabria Multiverse Big Band on the Vox Humana album featuring Janis Siegel on vocals (2023).
 His album A Bad Donato (1970) was recorded with jazz bassist Ron Carter.
 He was music director for Gal Costa in 1974.

+Death

+Donato died in Rio de Janeiro on 17 July 2023, at the age of 88.